SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 **"Classic"** [DDIC
 Views](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenddic_view_glosry.htm "Glossary Entry") ...

-- are the oldest form of views and are not available in SAP BTP ABAP environments.
+- are the oldest form of views and are not available in [ABAP Cloud](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_cloud_glosry.htm).
 - can be accessed by ABAP SQL for read and write operations, however, writing is only supported if the view is created with only one database table.
 - can only be created in the [ABAP Workbench](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_workbench_glosry.htm).